 Watermelon is not just a summer picnic staple, it is a powerhouse when it comes to adding nutrients to our daily diet.
 Packed with a high water content, Vitamin C, Vitamin A, lycopene, and L-citrulline, one serving of watermelon will aid you in your quest for a vibrant, fit, and healthy lifestyle.

 Read on to learn exactly what the health benefits of a watermelon are!

-No matter how you slice it, watermelon is a juicy summer pleasure.
+No matter how you slice it, watermelon is a healthy and juicy summer pleasure.
 One cup of the sweet fruit contains only 46 calories, 11.6 grams of carbohydrates, 0.2 grams of fat, and 0.9 grams of protein.
 To partner with the low caloric intake, watermelon offers 21% of the Daily Values (DV) of Vitamin C, 18% of the DV of Vitamin A, and has an estimated glycemic load of 3%.